Col-Bandit: Query-Time Top-$K$ Estimation for Late-Interaction Retrieval: Extended Experimental Results

 \subsection{Extended Retrieval Effectiveness (Top-1 Analysis)}

-In the main text (Table~\ref{tab:retrieval_effectiveness_join}), we focused on Top-5 ranking metrics to demonstrate the robustness of \method{} for identifying a small set of relevant documents.
-Table~\ref{tab:retrieval_effectiveness} below complements this by reporting the Top-1 retrieval effectiveness (Recall@1, nDCG@1, and MRR@1) across varying coverage levels.

-The results in the Top-1 regime reinforce the trends observed at $K=5$. \method{} maintains near-lossless performance compared to the Full ColBERT baseline, even when pruning significantly more aggressively than non-adaptive methods.
-For instance, at lower coverage budgets, the gap between \method{} and the heuristic baselines (Doc-Uniform and Doc-TopMargin) becomes even more pronounced, highlighting the necessity of variance-aware sampling for correctly identifying the single best document with high confidence.
+The Top-1 ranking regime (Recall@1, nDCG@1, MRR@1) is a stricter test of fidelity: a single mis-identified document costs the full point.
+Table~\ref{tab:retrieval_effectiveness} reports retrieval effectiveness at varying coverage levels averaged across BEIR and REAL-MM-RAG.
+The Top-1 trends mirror those at $K=5$ (Table~\ref{tab:main_benchmark_universal_eff_combined}): \method{} maintains near-lossless performance compared to the Full ColBERT baseline, even when pruning significantly more aggressively than non-adaptive methods.
+At lower coverage budgets, the gap between \method{} and the non-adaptive baselines (Doc-Uniform and Ball-carving) widens, highlighting the necessity of variance-aware sampling for correctly identifying the single best document with high confidence.